Scholar Support Hub

 Self-Plagiarism

-Lorem ipsum dolor sit amet, consectetur.
-Reusing substantial portions of your own previously published work without disclosure, presenting old work as new.
+Reusing substantial portions of your own previously published work without disclosure presenting material already in the public domain as an entirely new and original contribution.

 Example: Submitting the same literature review section to two different journals without acknowledgment.